Inactive License | Reinstating an Inactive License

 6. If the applicant seeks to carry out functions restricted by permits, they must apply for each permit (e.g., local anesthetic, restorative care, Class I or Class II anesthesia).

-7. The Board may require reexamination of clinical skills.
+7. The Board may require reexamination of clinical skills or a criminal history records check.

 Download Reinstatement Application Packet